robertB-web23/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    req and res

 - [ ] Describe Middleware?

+    middleware is a function or functions hat get executed in the order they are introduced into the server code.

 - [ ] Describe a Resource?

+    A resource a route to a database.

 - [ ] What can the API return to help clients know if a request was successful?

+    http status codes

 - [ ] How can we partition our application into sub-applications?

+        directories

 ## Project Setup